VijaybabuNakkonda/ADF_Copy_Multiple_Tables/README.md

 https://docs.microsoft.com/en-us/azure/data-factory/tutorial-bulk-copy-portal

-From Azure Data factory a direct version in checked in GitHub.
+From Azure Data factory a direct version is checked in GitHub.